cpoussot/mLF/README.md

 ### Overview

 The Multivariate Loewner Framework is introduced  by A.C.
 Antoulas, I.V.
-Gosea and C. Poussot-Vassal in https://arxiv.org/abs/2405.00495.
+Gosea and C. Poussot-Vassal in ["On the Loewner framework, the Kolmogorov superposition theorem, and the curse of dimensionality"](https://arxiv.org/abs/2405.00495).
 It allows constructing a $n$-variate rational function approximating a $n$-dimensional tensor (either real of complex valued).
 It is suited to approximate, from any $n$-dimensional tensor
 - $n$-variables static functions
 - $n$-variables (parametric) dynamical systems